Ainehi Edoro: Publications

-Awards and honours
+Awards and honors

 In 2018, Edoro was listed on OkayAfrica's "100 Women".

-She was listed as one of the 100 most influential Africans of 2016 by New African magazine.

 She was also listed as one of the five most influential Nigerian women in 2016 by the Guardian.

 In 2016, her writings were published in British newspaper The Guardian, where she observed discrimination in the perception of African writers by some stakeholders in the literary circle.

 In June 2018, Edoro was the lead judge at GTBank's writing contest.
 She is also the announcer of the African literary person of the year through Brittle Paper.